luoshanjie/go-clean-arch/README.md

 ### Testable
 When our business is complex, testing will depend on outside input.
 It would be difficult to test a single component or business independently because the inputs and outputs are heavily dependent on other components.
 So we need to be testable

+### Independent of UI

+### Independent of Database

+### Independent of any external agency

+## Don't use Clean Arch
+If we don't use clean arch, Code becomes difficult to maintain as it becomes more functional.
+The best practice is not to use Clean Arch, and then as functionality increases, the code becomes decayed and difficult to maintain.
+The Clean Arch approach was then used for refactoring, making it easy to maintain and extend

 ## Thanks
 bxcodec's project inspired me a lot(https://github.com/bxcodec/go-clean-arch), and I'd like to thank Uncle Bob for bringing us such a beautiful design.
 Thank you Uncle Bob and Bxcodec ^_^